-- 1. Students can only enroll in programs offered at the time of their admission or readmission. - Admission or readmission to AGMU will be valid for one semester of the academic year, beginning on the date it is granted. - Students must fulfill the admission requirements by the dates established in the academic calendar.
-Applications that are not accompanied by the required documents or that do not meet the established requirements will be considered provisional applications.
-If the documentation is not received within the semester for which the application is submitted, the Institution may invalidate the student's provisional admission and cancel his or her provisional application.
+- 1. Students can only enroll in programs offered at the time of their admission or readmission. - 2.
+Admission or readmission decisions are valid for one semester of the academic year, beginning on the date it is granted. - 3.
+Students must fulfill the admission requirements by the dates established in the academic calendar.
+Applications that are not accompanied by the required documents or that do not meet the established requirements will be considered conditional applications.
+If the documentation is not received within the semester for which the application is submitted, the Institution may invalidate the student's conditional admission.